xylo/intellij-postfix-templates/README.md

 * sort, sortBy, minBy, maxBy, groupBy
 * exists, forall
 * reverse, concat
-* forEach on Optional
+* Optional.forEach
-* r on Strings to convert them into regular expression patterns
+* String.r to convert the string into a regular expression

 I assume that most of the templates are also useful for Non-Scala users, since they provide a cleaner interface to convert values or help further when certain expected methods are not available.